How to Attach and Mount an EBS volume to EC2 Linux Instance

 How Many EBS volumes can I attach to an Instance?

-You can attach a maximum of 20 EBS volumes to the instance.
-However, limit the maximum volumes to have optimal performance.
+Also, limit the number of EBS maximum volumes attached to ec2 instances to have optimal performance.
 Also, plan your instance capacity based on the workload you are trying to run.

 For example, databases require high IOPS for high read-write rates.
 IOPS depends on the disk size.
 Higher the size, the higher the IOPS.